Low key

 Low key as a term used in describing paintings or photographs is related to but not the same as low-key lighting in cinema or photography.
-A photographic image, painting or movie can be defined as "low-key" if its dominant values are black, dark brown or dark blue.
+A photographic image, painting or movie can be defined as "low-keyly" if its dominant values are black, dark brown or dark blue.

 Some authors describe the term "low key" as the so-called Rembrandian light while others describe how to obtain such photographs or paintings.